-Area Possible assurance from internal audit Governance: The speed of the need to respond to COVID 19 has significantly impacted on the strategic governance infrastructure: Urgent decisions taken for urgent operational reasons which would normally have gone through Board review and approval Strategic Control and Corporate Governance - COVID-19 Resilience: Extension and rollover of procurement contracts A review of financial governance and decision making following the Disruption to management information received by the Board business interruption caused by Covid-19.
-Operational necessity for management dispensation to scheme of delegation and financial regulations • Move to remote working for reactive operational expediency reasons, rather than as part of a pre-planned strategy Risk Management: The markers which differentiate COVID 19 pandemic from most business resilience/recovery plans are: Speed of major disruption to business as usual did not permit normal level of preparation International as well UK-wide, not local Business as Usual Resumption Arrangements: Targeted post-even Level of government intervention risk mitigation assessment to identify any unintentional gaps in the risk Duration and severity management framework Move to medium term remote working arrangements by staff and suppliers Consequential impact upon all the previous strategic risks Internal Control: COVID 19 has provided the perfect storm both in a positive as well as negative manner.
+Area Possible assurance from internal audit Governance : The speed of the need to respond to COVID 19 has significantly impacted on the strategic governance infrastructure: Urgent decisions taken for urgent operational reasons which would normally have gone through Board review and approval Strategic Control and Corporate Governance - COVID-19 Resilience: Extension and rollover of procurement contracts A review of financial governance and decision making following the business interruption caused by Covid-19.
+Disruption to management information received by the Board business interruption caused by Covid-19.
+Operational necessity for management dispensation to scheme of delegation and financial regulations Move to remote working for reactive operational expediency reasons, rather than as part of a pre-planned strategy Risk Management: The markers which differentiate COVID 19 pandemic from most business resilience/recovery plans are: Speed of major disruption to business as usual did not permit normal level of preparation International as well UK-wide, not local Business as Usual Resumption Arrangements: Targeted post-exrisk mitigation assessment to identify any unintentional gaps in the Level of government intervention Duration and severity management framework Move to medium term remote working arrangements by staff and suppliers Consequential impact upon all the previous strategic risks Internal Control: COVID 19 has provided the perfect storm both in a positive as well as negative manner.
 The positive aspects are the expeditious embracing of digital business delivery.
 It is recognised that a number of government and/or regulatory guidance requirements were issued at short notice and many of these were without the normal consultation and similar.
-On a negative basis the following need to be recognised: COVID-19 Controls Resilience : To review the control environment in relation to policy and process design or temporary re-design, taking into account the heightened risk of fraud and changes to ways of Suppliers and contractors being unable to deliver contracted services working.
-Increased digitalisation introduced at very short notice increases information governance risks Accountability for Additional COVID-19 Funding: Revisiting the • Temporary compromise of effective segregation of duties due to staff absences and/or remote working etc control framework for when emergency payments shift into longe Fraudsters seeking to take advantage of COVID disruption term services - especially where large sums are invested.
+On a negative basis the following need to be recognised: COVID-19 Controls Resilience: To review the control environment in Suppliers and contractors being unable to deliver contracted services working.
+Increased digitalisation introduced at very short notice increases information governance risks Accountability for Additional COVID-19 Funding: Revisiting the Temporary compromise of effective segregation of duties due to staff absences and/or remote working etc control framework for when emergency payments shift into longer Fraudsters seeking to take advantage of COVID disruption term services - especially where large sums are invested.
 Deferment and/or reprioritisation of services Sudden and significant change in demand patterns for services